The past few weeks, this blog has focused on defining and providing examples of IoT. This week, we’ll turn our attention to IoT Ecosystem Design.

 One of the most important considerations for building strong IoT ecosystems is the User Experience (UX).
 Developers creating IoT ecosystems have to account for thousands of other things collaborating, communicating, and competing for user attention.
 That’s why, instead of a conventional approach where development is the ruling element, IoT ecosystem design needs to lead with empathic design.
 This puts the end user and all stakeholders first.
 It is the powerful driving element which determines and gives meaning to technical and project-specific objectives, and which shapes overall success.
 Excellent UX design will ultimately mark the difference between those that survive and those that go extinct.

-If you’re ready to learn more about how we approach IoT ecosystem design, click here or contact us directly for more information.
 Join us back here next week as we talk about the next frontier of Voice Integration Services.